hiveot/hub.capnp/pkg/certs/README.md

 Service certificates have a short validity period.
 They are renewed by the service on each service restart.

-It is recommended to NOT expose any service to the internet unless a proxy service is used.
-The proxy service can use a certificate from Lets Encrypt.
+It is recommended to NOT expose any service to the internet unless a proxy server is used.
+The proxy server can use a certificate from Lets Encrypt.

 Proposal: bridge services connect to each other over the internet.
 They are effectively a proxy between Hubs and utilize a - preferably Lets Encrypt - certificate.
 Bridge services use a manual adoption process where the administrator adds the remote bridge address and accept or reject the offered certificate.
 Certificate renewal will re-use the keys used to generate the certificate and does not require redistribution.